Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that session management automatically refreshes tokens and maintains user sessions across page navigations.

+**Preconditions:**
+- User account exists
+- Authentication system is configured
+- Session management is implemented
+- Token refresh mechanism is active
+- Multiple pages are accessible (Home, Dashboard, About)

 **Actions:**
 - Step 1: Sign in as any user
 - Step 2: Verify session token is stored